Local environment setup

 Prior to setting up your workspace, you may want to gather the following credentials and accounts:

-- Magento Encryption Key: When importing an existing Magento system only, you will need to capture the Magento encryption key used to protect your access and data for the Magento
+- Magento Encryption Key: When importing an existing Magento system only, you will need to capture the Magento encryption key used to protect your access and data for the Magento database.
+For details on this key, see Resolve issues with encryption key

-Create a local workspace
+Create a local environment